 - Appealing foliage

 - A studio backdrop

 If you can find a bright background color, such as an orange wall, go for it!
 It can help your heashot stand out against other writers’.

-One of the biggest mistakes I see writers make with their headshots is that they don’t consider their positioning.
+One of the biggest mistakes I see writers make with their professional headshots is that they don’t consider their professional headshot poses.
 I can only assume this is because they pick an existing photo rather than snapping a new one solely for their writer headshot.

 - When you crop yourself out of a group picture.
 In this case, you’re usually leaning into the person next to you, so when you’re all by yourself, it looks awkward.

 - When you take a selfie.
 Selfie positions are awkward themselves.
 Honestly, there’s no reason you should have a selfie as your headshot.
 Prop up your camera and set it on a timer if you don’t have a friend around to snap a shot for you.

 When setting up your shot, think about where your professional photo will be on the page.
 If your professional headshot is generally to the left of text, lean slightly into the viewer’s right side to draw their eyes to the text.
 (There’s actually some power behind the subliminal message of facing your text.)